anilkumbalam/tenet-content/articles/antennas-performance.md

 They are linked through wavelength.

-**Key Insight:** Antennas determine not just where energy goes, but how much of it can be captured.
+**Key Insight**: Antennas determine not just where energy goes, but how much of it can be captured.

 ## Real-World Mistake: Cable Loss